Normando1945/Seismic-Time-Response-of-SDOF/README.md

 </div>

 ## Introduction:
-This software application is straightforward, designed to compute the time response of underdamped single-degree-of-freedom (1 DOF) systems using the discrete Beta Newmark method.
+This software application is straightforward, designed to compute the time response of underdamped single-degree-of-freedom **[SDOF](https://en.wikipedia.org/wiki/Vibration)** systems using the discrete Beta Newmark method.
 Importantly, this software should not be seen as a replacement for formal classroom instruction but rather as a tool to supplement it.
 It was developed mainly for underdamped systems subjected to non-periodic and non-harmonic external excitations, like earthquakes.
 The primary purpose of this tool is to provide students with a visual aid, helping them comprehend how structures behave during actual seismic events.
-In doing so, users should be aware of the inherent simplifications and approximations in the 1 DOF Beta-Newmark calculation.
+In doing so, users should be aware of the inherent simplifications and approximations in the **[SDOF](https://en.wikipedia.org/wiki/Vibration)** Beta-Newmark calculation.

 Moreover, it is essential for users of this academic software to have sufficient knowledge regarding the step-by-step time-domain response calculation of 1 DOF systems.
 To familiarize oneself with the mathematical foundation, you can visit the repository **[Brief Summary of Undergraduate Structural Dynamics](https://github.com/Normando1945/Normando1945.github.io)**, where you will find an academic summary on this topic.